 Reverend Blue Hothouse is survived by a very loving family that includes his son, Jamey Hothouse and wife Sonya; daughter, Jennie (Hothouse) Walters; grandchildren, Teesha Richardson, Clarissa Salazar and husband, Ryker; Peyton Hothouse, Mikah Walters, Keegan McIntosh; a good friend, Dewayne Lehmann; special cousins, Johnny Vann and Johnson Ross.
 Other relatives and many friends also survive him.

 He was an intercessory prayer warrior for all people, in all places.
 The miles he traveled bringing the word to many, as well as praying for masses of people are astonishing.
 However, Reverend Hothouse’s greatest impact was to the many people right here in his own community.
 He will be missed by all who knew him.

 Funeral services will be held at 1pm Monday, September 23, 2019 in the Greasy School Gymnasium with Rev. Phil Redding, Edison Manakaja and David Hill Jr. officiating.
 Interment will follow in the Rock Fence Cemetery.

 The Parsons-Canoe-Beggs Funeral Home, of Collinsville, Oklahoma, has charge of arrangements.
 Expressions of sympathy for the Hothouse family may be left by visiting www.pcbfuneralgroup.com .

-To send flowers to Rev. Blue Hothouse's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Blue Hothouse, please visit our floral store.